b33p-sh33p/y-net/README.md

 #### Music

-We have a small selection of music handpicked by me, but I plan to expand on it.
+There is a small selection of music handpicked by me, but I plan to expand on it.

-#### (COMING SOON) Instant Messenger

-There will soon be an instant messenger, please be patient (y-net is still in development)

 #### Games